gitty-what-gitty-who/synchronize/README.md

 ## Description

-This Windows batch script uses Robocopy to synchronize the contents of the Windows user’s personal directories with a connected USB drive. <br/>
+This Windows batch script mirrors your Windows personal directories to the USB drive,. <br/>
 It performs a one-way synchronization operation, not a backup. <br/>